Ely 2025 Mission Fund

 Ely 2025 Mission Fund has two seed corn funds.
 Both of these funds will only support new mission initiatives.
 The rebadging of existing work will not be successful.
 The focus of any application needs to be on people rather than on equipment.

-Please note: Both funds are fully committed for 2018 and we are not accepting new applications at this stage.
-An announcement regarding 2019 will be made early next year.
+Please note: Both funds were fully committed for 2018 and we are not accepting new applications at this stage.
+An announcement regarding 2019 will be made early this year.
+We expect this announcement to be made in March.

 The Local Mission Project Fund

-For the past two years the Local Mission Project Fund provided up to £1000 of one off seed corn funding annually.
+For the past three years the Local Mission Project Fund provided up to £1000 of one off seed corn funding annually.

 To encourage more one off project awards we have now increased this upper level to £3000.
 The wide variety of projects that this fund can support can be seen in the recently published report.